 If you would like to share a concern, please use the appropriate link below.
 If you are seeking crisis or emergency support for a student, please review the Dean of Students' urgent support options.

-Share a Concern Links
+Important Links to Share a Concern

-Stanford takes violations of the hazing policy extremely seriously, and encourages anyone who has been hazed, has witnessed hazing, or suspects someone they know has been hazed, to feel empowered to report these observations to university officials.
+Stanford takes violations of the hazing policy extremely seriously and encourages anyone who has been hazed, has witnessed hazing, or suspects someone they know has been hazed to feel empowered to report these observations to university officials.

 Hazing is any activity that subjects someone joining or participating in a group to humiliation, degradation, abuse, or unreasonable risk of injury, regardless of that person’s willingness to participate.
 All students have the right to be free of such experiences.